-Surrounded by over 367 hectares of pastures, where in summer cows, goats and horses happily graze free, it is located in a very significant position, having been an important outpost of the legendary Republic of Venice at the border with Austria and South Tyrol.
+Surrounded by over 367 hectares of pastures, where in summer cows, goats and horses happily graze free, the Malga is located in a very significant position, having been an important outpost of the legendary Republic of Venice at the border with Austria and South Tyrol.
 From 1420 to 1797, Misurina and Auronzo di Cadore were, in fact, part of Venice’s inland territories.

 Run by the mountain lover and fierce “dreamer” Andreas Quinz, together with his friend Mauro Corona, famous Italian writer, in July 2017 he inaugurated on the first floor of the Malga a Library Room dedicated to his father Valerio and his grandfather Giuseppe Quinz, famous mountain guides who highly contributed to the development of mountaineering in these territories.
 The original Library, in addition to the collection of family books dedicated to the passion for mountains and mountaineering, also includes works of publishing houses with which Corona collaborates, works by writers of local history, as well as various private donations.

-Open all year round, in winter the Malga can be reached in daytime hours from the car park of Lake Antorno by taking a nice walk of about 2 km or, alternatively, by using the snowmobile service (which also goes up to the Tre Cime di Lavaredo); whilst in the evening you can use the more comfy shuttle service.
-In summer opens the toll-road to the Tre Cime that goes up directly to the Malga, or you can take the alternative free dirt road and leave the car in the car park about 80 m from the Malga.
+Open all year round, in winter the Malga can be reached in daytime hours from the car park of Lake Antorno by taking a nice walk of about 2 km, by using the snowmobile service (which also goes up to the Tre Cime di Lavaredo), or, ultra-fun option, by booking the original Tanko Shuttle service.

 Near the Malga there was one of the first and very rare factories of mugòlio (balsamic mugo) very popular for its anti-inflammatory and in general disinfectant properties of the respiratory tract.
 Then closed with the advent of the First World War, it never reopened due to competition from synthetic active ingredients.